 The main place to stay in Kanding is Zhilam Hostel; it’s run by a helpful American couple, it’s located on top of a hill overlooking the city, it’s a bit hard to find so be sure you got the name written down in Chinese on a paper.

-The hostel is small and cozy, with great hot showers, the heating blanket for the beds, they offer western and local food and an amazing chocolate cake.
+The hostel is small and cosy, with great hot showers, the heating blanket for the beds, they offer western and local food and an amazing chocolate cake.
 It’s about 15RMB with a taxi from the bus station or about 30min to walk.

-When leaving the bus station, just across the road is Chengxin Hotel, it got a big sign saying foreigners allowed, the hotel is basic but good, it has heating blanket and WiFi.
+When leaving the bus station, just across the road is Chengxin Hotel, it got a big sign saying foreigners allowed, the hotel is basic but good, it has a heating blanket and WiFi.

 There’s a young girl working there that speaks some English and will gladly help you arrange transport to the monastery outside the city or for going to Larung Gar the next day.
 From 90RMB for a double room.

-Unfortunately, Larung Gar lacks options for accommodation, it’s only one proper hotel, very overpriced but they got a million dollar view overlooking the whole valley.
+Unfortunately, Larung Gar lacks options for accommodation, it’s only one proper hotel, very overpriced but they got a million-dollar view overlooking the whole valley.
 The price ranges from 200RMB to 800RMB for a double room, the hotel only got an about 15rooms, so it’s often fully booked.

 There are a few very basic guesthouses, with no shower and the outdoor toilet, down the hill with the main gate to Larung Gar.
-If you’re on a budget or the proper hotel is fully booked those guesthouses are your only option of places to stay.
+If you’re on a budget or the proper hotel is fully booked, those guesthouses are your only option of places to stay.